 If you're still suffering through the lingering summer heat, I know you're with me when I say that I can't WAIT for the cooler temps.

 But look what I found -- colored leaves, acorns that have fallen to the ground and mums!
-Ahhh, signs of Fall.
+Ahhh, all beautiful signs of Fall.

 There are so many fun ways to enjoy the season and one of the biggest changes kids will notice is what is happening in nature.

 For this nature invitation, you will need to go on a outdoor scavenger hunt and round up a variety of items.
 In fact, feel free to print off your favorite from these 18 Autumn & Fall Scavenger Hunts as you look for items to include on your table.